ArduPilot/ardupilot_wiki/dev/source/docs/apjtools-intro.rst

 - The parameters will be the new default values only if the user has not modified them
 - If all parameters are reset to their defaults, they will return to the values specified in the file
-- The @ReadOnly modifier will stop users from modifying the parameter as long as they use this particular firmware.
-The users can get around this though if they go to the extra effort of loading the standard ArduPilot to the autopilot
+- The @READONLY modifier will stop users from modifying the parameter as long as they use this particular firmware.
+The users can get around this though if they go to the extra effort of loading the standard ArduPilot firmware to the autopilot
+- The new parameter default file can be a maximum of 8k including comments